ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 - A refactoring assistant

-Once I have a solution that works, LLMs can be useful in suggesting refactoring ideas, when prompted correctly with the purpose of the refactoring i.e. verbosity, performance etc.
+Once I have a solution that works, LLMs can be useful in suggesting refactoring ideas, when prompted correctly with the purpose of the refactoring i.e. verbosity, performance, etc.

 ### Conclusion